jcubic/jquery-terminal-wiki/Getting-Started.md

 });
 ```

-this will invoke less with any syntax highlighting you have, if you don't want to have formatting only for less, then you should not use function
-syntax but use function $.terminal.prism:
+This example shows how to invoke `less` with any syntax highlighting you have.
+If you don't want to have formatting but only for less, then you should not use the function `syntax` but use the function `$.terminal.prism`:

 ```javascript
 $('body').terminal({